Shubham1204/Apache-Kafka/README.md

 2. Log directory for kafka
-Go to the downloaded folder of kakfa and open server.properties "D:\Softwares\kafka\kafka_2.13-2.8.0\config\server.properties"
+Go to the downloaded folder of kakfa and open server.properties.
+"D:\Softwares\kafka\kafka_2.13-2.8.0\config\server.properties"